nbright/QuickstartSample-ForWpf/README.md

 # QuickstartSample-ForWpf

 ### Description
 The Map Suite WPF QuickStart Guide will guide you through the process of creating a sample application and will help you become familiar with Map Suite.
 This QuickStart Guide supports Map Suite 10.0.0.0 and higher and will show you how to create a WPF application using Map Suite WPF components.
-Please refer to [Wiki](http://wiki.thinkgeo.com/wiki/map_suite_desktop_for_wpf) for the details.

 ![Screenshot](https://github.com/ThinkGeo/QuickstartSample-ForWpf/blob/master/Screenshot.png)